wppbav/developer.wppbav.com/docs/core-resources/audiences.md

 Examples of audiences include: All Adults (everyone), Female, Age 18-25, etc.

-For the BAV dataset they correspond to the available cuts of data that you can access on brands.
+For the BAV dataset they correspond to the available cuts of data that you can access on audiences.
 For the Best Countries dataset they correspond to a set of filters that you can then query the dataset with.

 Audiences can be active and inactive.
 Your application should not display inactive audiences to users even if they are